codepath/android_guides/Creating-and-Using-Fragments.md

         // This event fires 2nd, before views are created for the fragment
 	// The onCreate method is called when the Fragment instance is being created, or re-created.
-	// Use onCreate for any standard setup that does not require the activity to be completed
+	// Use onCreate for any standard setup that does not require the activity to be fully created
 	@Override
 	public void onCreate(Bundle savedInstanceState) {
 		super.onCreate(savedInstanceState);